MetaMask/metamask-docs/wallet/how-to/use-sdk/3rd-party-libraries/wagmi.md

 ## Benefits of using the Infura API with Wagmi

-Wagmi is not optimized for mobile environments.
-This limitation becomes evident when making read-only requests, which are queries that fetch data from the blockchain without making a transaction.
-Since mobile dapps might not maintain a continuous connection to MetaMask, these read-only requests can fail, leading to a suboptimal user experience.
+As mobile dapps may not have a continuous connection with MetaMask, this means read-only requests can fail, leading to a suboptimal user experience.

 These are some errors that might occur in mobile environments:

 ![Wagmi errors](../../../assets/wagmi-errors.png)

-To overcome this limitation in mobile dapps that rely on Wagmi, use the Infura API to make read-only requests.
+To overcome this limitation in mobile dapps that rely on a continuous connection with MetaMask, we can use the Infura API to make read-only requests.
 You can do this by [configuring the SDK with an Infura API key](#2-configure-the-sdk).
 This approach offloads the read operations to Infura's nodes, reducing the load on your own infrastructure and ensuring high availability and reliability, independent of the user's wallet connection.